Es scheint, dass Ihr Warenkorb derzeit leer ist

 In researching CBD and Alcohol, there are generally a small few (albeit very different) motivations for wanting to find out more about how these two substances interact and impact on one and other.

 Let’s start by taking a look at the two substances and how they impact our system.

 CBD has a much more balanced and healthy influence; it impacts our Endocannabinoid System (ECS) in a positive way, promoting homeostasis.
-Your body knows how much CBD you need and where to execute it, it only uses what it needs to create that balanced wellbeing.
+Your body knows how much CBD you need, and where to execute it, it only uses what it needs to create that balanced wellbeing.
 Of course the alcohol you drink is all absorbed by your body, which is what creates so much pressure on our livers and other vital organs.

 The above answer is still valid here.
 But as a regular daily user of CBD you will be more conscious of how it affects you, and be better placed to make informed decisions about your alcohol intake.
 CBD Oil should in fact be taken daily, either 2 or 3 times per day for maximum benefit.
 Alcohol should always be taken in moderation.

-CBD and addiction is quickly becoming a widely researched area with many case studies demonstrating that CBD can have a huge positive impact on addiction (in all its various forms, including smoking addiction).
+CBD and addiction is quickly becoming a widely researched area with many case studies demonstrating that CBD can have a huge positive impact on addiction (in all its various forms, including quitting smoking).
 Coupling the addiction serving qualities, with the function of counteracting alcohol induced damage – CBD has quite a compelling case for use in managing alcohol addiction.
 Read our post about CBD and Addiction for more information.

 In summary, the use of CBD and Alcohol together is still very much under researched, however a general consensus seems to be to take any substances in moderation.
 CBD infused Beers & Wines will also be available on the market soon, although we always recommend CBD Oil is taken under the tongue rather than ingested, because this ensures a maximum CBD absorption into the body.